-The following are some frequently asked questions (FAQ) for all things related to password reset.
+The following are some frequently asked questions (FAQ) for all things related to self-service password reset.

-If you have a general question about Azure Active Directory (Azure AD) and self-service password reset (SSPR) that's not answered here, you can ask the community for assistance on the Azure AD forum.
+If you have a general question about Azure Active Directory (Azure AD) and self-service password reset (SSPR) that's not answered here, you can ask the community for assistance on the Microsoft Q&A question page for Azure Active Directory.
 Members of the community include engineers, product managers, MVPs, and fellow IT professionals.

 This FAQ is split into the following sections: